Car Won’t Start After an Accident

 Why won’t my car start after the airbags are deployed?

-A safety feature will stop your vehicle from starting if the airbags are deployed.
+If the airbags are deployed, a safety feature will stop your vehicle from starting.

 We hope you find the Car Won’t Start After an Accident guide helpful.
-Check these troubleshooting and repair guides for more help on your vehicle.
+For more help with your vehicle, check these troubleshooting and repair guides.

 Thanks bro for your help ?